HomeArticle

 In response, Chen Hao said that Peet's Coffee has done some difficult but correct things.
 On one hand, it adheres to the product model of sourcing high - quality coffee beans globally and conducting small - batch manual local roasting.
 On the other hand, Peet's Coffee is also expanding the boundaries of coffee in the new consumption and new channel environment.

-In the past three years, Peet's Coffee has entered more than twenty markets across the country and opened several characteristic stores.
-For example, the Xi'an Metropolitan Store is designed with the eave - column structure of Xi'an's historical buildings, and the Jilin Songhua Lake Snow House Store is located at a popular spot for skiers, making coffee a supply during the skiing process.
+In the past three years, Peet's Coffee has entered more than 20 markets across the country and opened several characteristic stores.
+For example, the Xi'an Metropolis store is designed with the eave column structure of Xi'an's historical buildings, and the Jilin Songhua Lake Snow House store is located at a popular spot for skiers, making coffee a supplement during skiing.

 We adopt a dual - drive strategy.
 Starting from the brand story of coffee beans, we build a complete product matrix to meet consumers' needs at different times and in different scenarios."
 Chen Hao summarized.

-Snack and Baking R & D Innovation: Creating Delicious and Fun Snack Brands
+Snack and Baking R & D Innovation: Creating a Delicious and Interesting Snack Brand

 How can an overseas brand win the hearts of Chinese consumers?
 Pavel Kislyakov, the General Manager of the North Asia region of Storck, a German century - old confectionery family business, shared the company's experience.